TetriServe: Efficiently Serving Mixed DiT Workloads: Implementation

-\parabf{Scheduler.} The scheduler's core decision loop is implemented in C++ and exposed via lightweight bindings, achieving millisecond-level control-plane latency.
+\paragraph{Scheduler.} The scheduler's core decision loop is implemented in C++ and exposed via lightweight bindings, achieving millisecond-level control-plane latency.

-\parabf{VAE Decoder Sequential Execution.} The VAE decoder imposes a large activation-memory footprint at high resolutions and batch sizes, whereas its wall-clock cost is very small relative to diffusion steps.
+\paragraph{VAE Decoder Sequential Execution.} The VAE decoder imposes a large activation-memory footprint at high resolutions and batch sizes, whereas its wall-clock cost is very small relative to diffusion steps.
 Accordingly, we adopt sequential per-request decoding to bound peak memory by avoiding concurrent decoder activations across a batch.
 Because the decoder is largely off the critical path, this design does not increase end-to-end latency.
 The reduced peak usage also increases headroom for model state and communication buffers, lowering the risk of out-of-memory failures under mixed workloads.

-\parabf{Communication Process Groups Warmup.} We pre-create process groups for all relevant combinations of devices (e.g., \(\binom{8}{k}\) groups for degrees \(k \in \{1,\dots,8\}\)).
+\paragraph{Communication Process Groups Warmup.} We pre-create process groups for all relevant combinations of devices (e.g., \(\binom{8}{k}\) groups for degrees \(k \in \{1,\dots,8\}\)).
 Creating the group itself is lightweight and does not materially consume GPU memory.
 However, the \emph{first} invocation on a group initializes NCCL \cite{nccl2022} channels and allocates persistent device buffers for subsequent collectives.
 Proactively warming \emph{every} group therefore inflates memory usage and can exceed available HBM.
 To balance startup latency and memory footprint, we warm only a compact set of commonly used, overlapping groups (e.g., [0,1,2,3], [0,2,3,4]) and defer others to on-demand warmup.
 Empirically, this strategy preserves performance while maintaining low peak memory.

-\parabf{Latent Transfer.} Because FluidSP executes at step granularity, intermediate latents and lightweight metadata must be handed off across GPU groups.
+\paragraph{Latent Transfer.} Because \name executes at step granularity, intermediate latents and lightweight metadata must be handed off across GPU groups.
 We provide a Future-like abstraction for latents that enables asynchronous, non-blocking transfer between steps.
 Latent tensors are compact (in the compressed latent space), so transfer overhead is negligible; consequently, the scheduler excludes latent-transfer time from deadline accounting.
+We quantify this overhead in Section~\ref{sec:eval:sensitivity} and show it remains below 0.05\% of per-step latency across all configurations.